DrJStrudwick/Synthetic-Sport-Player/package/.ipynb_checkpoints/README-checkpoint.md

-# Synthetic-Sport-Player
+# synthSportPlayer Package

 Last updated - 3/3/2021

 This is a package designed to simulate sports players/teams that compete against each other in a head-to-head elemination tournaments.
-This was created in support of another project for more information/documentation please see [the github repo.](https://github.com/DrJStrudwick/Synthetic-Sport-Player)
+This was created in support of another project for more information/documentation please see [the github repo.](https://github.com/DrJStrudwick/Hierarchical-Node-Classification)

 Offical fully written documentation shall be coming.